 A1652W FLDMX/FSTMX instructions are deprecated in ARMv6.
-Please use FLDMD/FSTMD
+Please use FLDMD/FSTMD instructions to save and restore unknown precision values.

 A1653E Shift instruction using a status or control register is undefined

 A1654E Cannot access external symbols when loading/storing bytes or halfwords